-- He is an effective learner who may appreciate a challenge while training on new tasks. - He solves problems effectively, considering solutions from many different perspectives. - Without challenge in a training program, you may lose his full attention. - His capacity to adapt to various training situations is very strong. - Oliver learns easily and can apply that learning to the requirements of a new job situation.
+- He is an effective learner who may appreciate a challenge while training on a new sales product. - He solves problems effectively, considering solutions from many different perspectives. - Without challenge in a training program, you may lose his full attention. - His capacity to adapt to various training situations and to various approaches to the sales process is very strong. - Oliver learns easily and can apply that learning to the requirements of working with a new client or job situation.

-- Keep his workload and training opportunities challenging enough so that he doesn't get bored and lose interest. - Invite Oliver to apply his problem-solving skills to challenges within the department or organization. - If others need more time to learn a shared task, provide Oliver with additional, meaningful work to keep him engaged.
+- Keep his workload and training opportunities challenging enough so that he doesn't get bored and lose interest. - Invite Oliver to apply his problem-solving skills to challenging sales prospects and to challenges within the department. - If others need more time to learn a shared task or a new product, provide Oliver with additional, meaningful work to keep him engaged.

-Oliver is highly responsive to training at many levels of complexity.
+Oliver is highly responsive to sales training programs, changes to processes, and new products at many levels of complexity.